zzzbitz/IDO/Reviewer-5inD/Reviewer-5inD.md

   </tbody>
 </table>

 <center>Table 4.
 The precision, recall, F-score of Loss and Wrong Event.
 The experiment is conducted with ResNet18 on CIFAR10 under Inst.
 40%. we set three thresholds to calculate F-score.
-It is conducted with SGD, lr = 1e-2, weight_decay = 5e-4, batch_size=128.
-The experiment was performed on a single A100 80GB, repeated 5 times.</center>
+It is conducted with SGD, lr = 1e-2, weight_decay = 5e-4, batch_size=128. </center>

 ### Table 4